mohamed-alattal/challenges/frontend/README.md

 3. Make your solution
 4. Make a pull request of your solution to the repository

-If you never worked with GIT you can ask us for some help on how to do the mentioned procedure
+If you never worked with GIT you can see [this link](https://help.github.com/articles/fork-a-repo/) or ask us for some help on how to do the mentioned procedure